 What is Gabapentin?

-Gabapentin, which has a brand name of Neurontin, is a drug that was first developed to treat epileptic seizures.
+Gabapentin (brand name Neurontin), is a drug that was developed to treat epileptic seizures.

 Since its development, the drug has been proven to effectively treat a number of other conditions in humans.
 These include anxiety, restless leg syndrome, and pain.